AkshayAgarwal007/First-Discovery-of-Preferences/README.md

 ### Other features

 **A timeline of users' preferences and how they change.
-This data would serve the process of learning to learn.
+This data would serve the process of learning to learn.**

 **Instant Setup** : As qouted from http://gpii.net/ConsumerBenefits *"the GPII’s personalization profile will allow users to have the computer automatically invoke the features they need when they approach a computer.
 All they need to do is enter a code, plug in a USB drive, swipe a card, or bring their cell phone near the computer -- whatever action the user can conveniently perform."*

 This could be achieved in the game.
 I've always found people having issues with playing games in devices other than their pesonal ones just because the setting don't match and setting up preferences for people having disablities could be a a difficult task.
 The various preference settings data would be stored in a cloud platform and each user will be assigned an unique ID.
-May they be playing the game in the browser (web app) or in their desktop or in their mobile phones (this would be achieved through Apache Cordova/Crosswalk project , they can enter that particular ID and the game would automatically invoke their prferences.
+May they be playing the game in the browser (web app) or in their desktop or in their mobile phones (this would be achieved through Apache Cordova/Crosswalk project), they can enter that particular ID and the game would automatically invoke their prferences.
+Recording the various data and possibly storing it in a SQL databse can be done using AJAX.
+Moreover I have won an IOT based Appathon competition organised by Juniper Network previous week so I'm very well versed in working with the cloud.

 **Assistance on demand** : As qouted from *"The GPII also enables a whole new range of assistive services-on-demand where a user can bring up an assistant to help them for just a minute."*

 For people with disabilties the game would have several assistive prefernces.

 * For **deaf users** there would be visual asistance and captions and instructions turned on which will assist them throughout the game.
-* For **users with poor vision** there would be voice assistance and alerts to help them through various parts of the game.
+* For **users with poor vision** there would be voice assistance and sound alerts to help them through various parts of the game.
 * For **blind users** voice assistance is not enough.
 The idea of setting preferences can be made real fun and interactive for them.
 I have rcently made a unity based gesture controlled game using the Myo armband and I can make this game to work with such devices.
 Setting preferences would be a fun then for blind people too as they would be able to do it just by moving their hand alongwith playing the game being assisted by the voice assistant.

 **Access and Learning** : Already voice assistance is being implmented in the game for users with poor vision and blind users and that would also help users who can't read.